 Combatting Grand Corruption Internationally: Repurposing Assets for the Forcibly Displaced

 The bad governance that so often causes forced displacement is almost always associated with corruption.
 Grand corruption weakens and distracts governments, making it less likely that they will meet their responsibility to protect their own population.
 Furthermore, corruption discourages donors, compounding the difficulty in funding efforts to assist refugees and the internally displaced.

-WRMC addressed the scourge of corruption in Un llamado a la acción: Transformar el sistema global de refugio, stressing accountability and proposing that when stolen funds are found offshore, they ought not only to be frozen but also confiscated and re-purposed for the benefit of the displaced, as proposed in the Frozen Assets Repurposing Act Bill now before the Canadian Senate.
+The World Refugee & Migration Council (WRMC) addressed the scourge of corruption in Un llamado a la acción: Transformar el sistema global de refugio, stressing accountability and proposing that when stolen funds are found offshore, they ought not only to be frozen but also confiscated and re-purposed for the benefit of the displaced, as Canada has now done under its Special Economic Measures Act.
+That legislation is based on the proposed Frozen Assets Repurposing Act advanced by the WRMC with independent Canadian Senator Ratna Omidvar.

-- Promote the Foreign Assets Repurposing Act, which has now had a second reading as a private member’s bill in the Senate as a complement to existing Magnitsky legislation and the Justice for Victims of Corrupt Foreign Officials Act.
+- Promote the repurposing of frozen and seized assets, including under Canada’s Special Economic Measures Act and its regulations, as a complement to existing Magnitsky legislation and the Justice for Victims of Corrupt Foreign Officials Act.

 - Combating Corruption Internationally a Top Foreign Policy Priority for Canadians

 - Canadians overwhelmingly support an International Anti-Corruption Court

 - Communiqué de presse : Le Conseil mondial pour les réfugiés et la migration lance un groupe de travail canadien de haut niveau contre la corruption mondiale

 - An international court to crack down on corruption — Peter MacKay, The National Post